Baldric Belt Tip

 Description

-A bronze belt buckle with attaching propeller stiffener.
-The buckle plate itself is a separate sheet from the actual buckle hinge and ring (now missing).
+A bronze belt buckle plate made from a separate sheet from the actual buckle hinge and ring (now missing).
 Two rivets hold the sheet to the curved hinge section, with remnants of the iron core still remaining.
 The sheet section is nicely designed with a dot pattern that surrounds the edge, and then two rows of facing triangles.
 These triangles then meet at two raised circles.
 The dots continue around the circles forming another border.
+A very later Roman design reminiscent of the barbaric influences of the later 5th Century.

-The stiffener is clearly cast bronze, as indicated by the casting line showing on the reverse.
-The face of the stiffener has two triangular sections facing a circle.
+The stiffeners are both clearly cast bronze, as indicated by the casting line showing on the reverse.
+The face of one of the stiffeners has two triangular sections facing a circle.
 A incised border line follows the whole piece, while numerous concentric circles make up the center.
 Two rivets remain intact, showing where they would have attached to the leather belt.
 The gap between the rivet and end, is approximately 2mm, indicating that the leather belt was probably around that thick.

-Although not certain if they items came from the same belt, they are stylistically and period wise associated.
+There items did not come from the same belt, however they are stylistically and period wise associated.
+The wide spectrum of these pieces is clear from these three examples alone.

 The belt was an important part of the Roman Legionary's equipment and during the 5th Century they were still highly decorated and works of art unto their own.
 (1)(2)